-The annual review of this policy will be undertaken by the Head of EPA approximately four weeks prior to the submission of ICA's Statement of Compliance to our regulators.
+The annual review of this policy will be undertaken by the Head of EPA prior to the submission of ICA's Statement of Compliance to our regulators.
 Any amendments or updates to this policy will be approved by ICA's SMT.